CakeRepository/WWaiJD/README.md

 # What Would AI Jesus Do (WWAIJD) ✝️

-An AI-powered application that provides moral and spiritual guidance based on the King James Bible using advanced RAG (Retrieval Augmented Generation) technology.
+An AI-powered application that provides moral and spiritual guidance based on the Bible using advanced RAG (Retrieval Augmented Generation) technology.
 Ask any question and receive compassionate, biblically-grounded wisdom with relevant scripture references.

 ## ✨ Features

-- 📖 **Grounded in Scripture** - All answers based on the King James Bible
+- 📖 **Grounded in Scripture** - All answers based on the Bible (35+ translations available!)
 - 🤖 **Advanced AI** - Uses Ollama with Gemma embeddings and Gemma3:4b model
 - 🔍 **Smart Retrieval** - RAG pipeline finds the most relevant passages
 - 💬 **Beautiful Interface** - Clean, responsive web UI with gradient design
 - 📚 **Bible Reader** - Built-in Bible browser to read any book, chapter, or verse
+- 📜 **Multiple Versions** - KJV, ESV, NIV, NLT, NASB, NKJV, and 30+ more translations
 - ⚡ **Real-time Streaming** - Watch responses generate in real-time
 - 🎯 **Context-Aware** - Retrieves top 5 most relevant passages for each question
 - 🌐 **REST API** - Easy integration with other applications